fortifysoftware/mysql-to-sqlserver/README.md

    ```

 ## Create and prepare the SSC schema on SQL Server
 1. Using SSMS, create a new SSC database in SQL Server with case-sensitive collation (e.g., `SQL_Latin1_General_CP1_CS_AS`).
 Also make sure to enable “Is Read Committed Snapshot” and “Allow Snapshot Isolation”.
+If you prefer SQL commands to create the database, use the following as a reference:
    ```tsql
    CREATE DATABASE ssc
    COLLATE SQL_Latin1_General_CP1_CS_AS;